 Cats fall into a range of personalities and activity levels.
 All kittens play but their interest in high-energy games peaks at around ages 4 to 5 months, and decline thereafter.
 Once cats reach adulthood, they tend to fall into two major groups.
 There are the ankle-rubbers who continue to play and the lap-sitters who prefer less activity.
 There can be ways to encourage activity, which is healthy for both the body and brain.
 And there can be other issues that influence play, which can be evaluated using the H.I.S.S. test, standing for health, instinct, stress, and symptoms.

 Health certainly influences activity levels.
 Age-related issues such as arthritis can reduce interest in play.
 But any sort of health challenge that makes the cat feel poorly—intestinal worms, for example—might reduce the cat’s activity.

 Cat play mimics hunting.
 Movement triggers the paw-patting and chasing behavior.
 Kittens indulge in self-play and can entertain themselves.
-They have great fun tossing toys and chasing human feet, but adults need more direct stimulation.
+They have great fun tossing toys and chasing human feet, but adult cats need more direct stimulation.
 Cat toys typically are only as good as the human on the other end of the toy.

-Any kind of stress often brought about by a sudden change, can impact a cat’s activity level.
+Any kind of stress, often brought about by a sudden change, can impact a cat’s activity level.
 Cats that feel overwhelmed by stress won’t want to play.

 Fishing pole lure toys really tickle the fancy of many cats.
 Forget the boring yarn, go for “Da Bird” toy with a fluttering feather on the end of the line that flies through the air.
 Cat product stores feature these lure toys, as well as feather wands called “cat teases” in a variety of styles.
 Some have bells, or shiny mylar, rattles and more that keep cats intrigued.
 Or you can try other cheap thrills with homemade toys.